laravelhungary/docs/hu/helpers.md

 <a name="method-str-is"></a>
 #### `str_is()` {#collection-method}

-Az `str_is` function visszaadja, hogy a kapott minta illesztkedik-e a stringre.
-Csillag használható wildcard -nak:
+Az `str_is` függvény visszaadja, hogy a kapott minta illesztkedik-e a stringre.
+Csillag wildcard is használható:

     $value = str_is('foo*', 'foobar');